jonnyleealas/401-Reads/starmethod/questions.md

 I'll watch the team and see which personalities are better suited for each role.
 If there is a role that I fit then Ill will pursue that role.
 I am always looking for what the team needs and how I can help fit those needs.

 30. Tell me about a time when you failed.
 Easy, my music career.
 Although I was able to accomplish more than most musicians ultimately the main goal was not accomplished.
 We were not able to keep our music career going.
 However, I learned so much through my experience.
-I learned how to public speak, I learned how to set up a tour on my own that spanned several cities and states.
+I learned how to public speak, I learned how to set up a tour on my own that spanned several cities and state.
 I learned how to network.
 I learned the importance and value of practicing and planning.
 I learned how to market on social media and balance a budget.
 I also learned the importance of consistency and the relationship with your customers.

 31. What technology at google do you use?
 I use gmail, google meet, youtube, google jamboard, google docs, google chrome, google sheets.
 Also I am planning on learning the Go programming language.